jinser/blockchain_demo/README.md

      `-----'`--' `---'  `----'  `---'  `--'    `--'`-------' `------'
     -----------------------------------------------------------------

+#Demo of Blockchain Basics
+This demo includes the full-stack of a simple blockchain using Proof of Work (POW).

 ## Tech Stack built with TDD approach
 Node.js
 Express.js
 Redis
 Socket.io
 React.js

 ## Pre-requisites: